ShiftLeftSecurity/overflowdb/README.md

 heap is getting low, it is the `Node` instances that are serialized to disk and collected by the garbage collector.
 That's why you should never hold a (strong) reference onto them in your main application: it would inhibit the overflow mechanism.

-### TinkerPop3 compatibility
-While this project originally started as a [Fork of TinkerGraph](https://github.com/ShiftLeftSecurity/tinkergraph-gremlin/), it has diverged significantly.
-While most traversals *should* still work, there may be some that don't.
-The most obvious thing that doesn't work is starting a traversal with an edge, e.g. by `g.E(0).toList` - that's because edges only exist virtually, so they don't have IDs and can't be indexed.
-There's no inherent reason this can't be done, but the need didn't yet arise.
-Same goes for an OLAP (GraphComputer) implementation, which is not yet available.

 ### DiffTool util
 `overflowdb.util.DiffTool.compare(graph1, graph2)` allows you to do some very basic comparison of two graphs.
 It identifies nodes by their ids, and compares their existence, properties, adjacent edges and properties of those edges.